Manage high availability in Kubernetes

 Switchover is performed when you want to test your disaster recovery setup or any other planned activities that require switching the roles of the primary database and the standby replica.

-Switchover results in the following sequence of events:
+The AlloyDB Omni operator supports manual switchover.
+A switchover results in the following sequence of events:

-1. The AlloyDB Omni Operator takes the primary database instance offline.
+1. The AlloyDB Omni operator takes the primary database instance offline.

-2. The AlloyDB Omni Operator promotes the standby replica to be the new primary database instance.
+2. The AlloyDB Omni operator promotes the standby replica to be the new primary database instance.

 Perform a switchover